Kimchi Jjigae (Kimchi Stew)

 Total Time 30 minutes

-This kimchi jjigae or kimchi stew is easy to make and packed with kimchi, pork belly, tofu and savory comforting flavors to warm you up on a cold day.
+This kimchi jjigae is easy to make in under 30 minutes and is packed with rich kimchi flavors, pork belly, and tofu.

 Servings: 1 serving